 Schedule 3 drugs include substances with a low to moderate abuse potential and include testosterone and ketamine.
 Schedule 4 drugs carry a low risk of abuse and include Tramadol, Ambien, Valium, Soma, and other substances.
 Schedule 5 drugs usually include preparations that have limited amounts of analgesic or antidiarrheal chemicals in them.

-In the state of Arizona, it’s a much more serious crime to sell (or intend to sell) drugs than it is to simply possess them.
-You must possess a certain amount of a drug before you can receive an “intent to sell” conviction.
-If you have more than the legally recognized threshold amount of a substance, the charge may result in a mandatory prison sentence, even if it’s your first criminal offense.
-Here are some of the recognized threshold amounts for substances:
+In Arizona, the crime of selling (or intending to sell) drugs is generally considered more serious than possessing them.
+However, possessing a certain amount of a drug can lead to an “intent to sell” charge.
+If you possess more than the legally recognized threshold amount of a substance, you may face a mandatory prison sentence, even if it’s your first criminal offense.
+Here are the recognized threshold amounts for some substances:

-You may still receive an intent to sell charge if you have less than the threshold amount of one of these substances.
-This is especially true if you have a lot of money in your possession, the drugs are found separated into sellable portions, or you possess baggies, scales, or containers that suggest you were selling.
+It’s still possible to receive an intent to sell charge even if you possess less than the threshold amount of a substance.
+This is particularly true if you have a large amount of money on hand, the drugs are separated into sellable portions, or you possess items such as baggies, scales, or containers that suggest you were selling.

 Trafficking of a Controlled Substance

-You can receive a drug trafficking conviction, even if you’re caught traveling over a border with a drug that you weren’t intending to distribute.
-According to state law, if you have more than the threshold amount of drugs in your possession, officials may assume that they were for distribution or sales.
-To receive a conviction for this crime, the prosecutor must prove that you knowingly engaged in the alleged behaviors and knew about the substance.
-They must also prove that you intentionally transported, imported, or planned to sell the substance.
+Under state law, it is possible to be convicted of drug trafficking even if you are caught crossing a border with a drug that you did not intend to distribute.
+If you are found with more than the threshold amount of drugs in your possession, law enforcement officials may presume that you intended to sell or distribute them.
+To secure a conviction for drug trafficking, the prosecution must prove that you knowingly engaged in the alleged behavior and were aware of the substance.
+They must also demonstrate that you intentionally transported, imported, or planned to sell the substance.

 Federal Trafficking Crimes